wombleton/gitlaw-nz/acts/D/Domestic Violence Act 1995.md

     (2) It is a defence in a prosecution for an offence under subsection (1) if the defendant proves that he or she had a reasonable excuse for breaching the protection order.

-    (3) Every person who is convicted of an offence against this section is liable to imprisonment for a term not exceeding 2 years.
+    (3) Every person who is convicted of an offence against this section is liable to imprisonment for a term not exceeding 3 years.

     (4) To avoid doubt, a failure to comply with a direction made under [section 32(1) or (2)][45] to attend a specified programme is not a breach of a protection order under subsection (1)(b).

-    Section 49: substituted, on 28 October 2009, by [section 7(1)][243] of the Domestic Violence Amendment Act 2009 (2009 No 43).
+    Section 49: substituted, on 28 October 2009, by [section 7(1)][248] of the Domestic Violence Amendment Act 2009 (2009 No 43).

+    Section 49(3): amended, on 25 September 2013, by [section 11(1)][249] of the Domestic Violence Amendment Act 2013 (2013 No 77).

-    Section 49(3): amended, on 1 July 2013, by [section 413][244] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 49(3): amended, on 1 July 2013, by [section 413][250] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 49A Offence to fail to comply with direction